emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ## CMDB

 This module is a tool used to store information about hardware and sofrware assets, its database store information regarding the relationships among its assets.Is a means of understanding the critical assets and their relationships, such as information systyems upstream sources or dependencies of assets.
-Data coming with indexes wazuh, winlogbeat,syslog and filebeat.
+Data coming with indexes siem, winlogbeat,syslog and filebeat.

 Module CMDB have two tabs: